enebert/Data-Structures/README.md

 appropriate class.
 The ```Pair``` class has been moved to the Graph class and marked protected.
 This has resulted in better organization and better resuability of the methods.

+* 6/16/2023 - Read the chapter in Stanley's *Algebraic Combinatorics* on the signed Laplacian and the Matrix-Tree theorem.
+His sketch of the Cauchy-Binet theorem is somewhat vague (even for a sketch) but a good reminder of the result.
+He uses this to prove the major theorem in the chapter which states that the number of spanning trees is given by the determinant of a modified signed Laplacian.

+* 6/17/2023 - Worked through examples of Kruskal's algorithm and Prim's algorithm for obtaining a MST.
+I used Cormen, et. al. as the source for this.
+These are both greedy algorithms that are proven to be correct via an application of the Cut Property.
+I have many hand-written notes that need to be added to the LA Notes.

+**Remark:** I have probably accomplished what I'm going to accomplish before leaving for my summer job.

 Many of the vocab notes are from *Algorithms* Cormen, Leiserson, Rivest, Stein.